muhammedalblaout/anime_wave/README.md

 ## :dart: Features
 - Episodes Showcase: The app includes a dedicated section that showcases the newest anime episodes and top airing episodes.
-- Promos Section: The app features a dedicated section that showcases promos for new anime episodes or upcoming shows
+- Promos Section: The app features a dedicated section that showcases promos for new anime episodes or upcoming shows.
+- Anime Search: The app allows users to search for anime by their titles, providing relevant search results for quick and easy access to specific shows.

 ## Genres Page & My Favorite Page